ventus-lionheart/awesome-mark/README.md

 ## Development server

-Run `ng build` and then `node app` for a dev server.
+Run `npm install` then `ng build` and then `node app` for a dev server.
 Navigate to `http://localhost:8080/`.
 For the app to automatically reload if you change any of the source files, use `ng build --watch` and run with `nodemon`.

 ## Code scaffolding